hyperledger/fabric/docs/source/peer_ledger_snapshot.md

 ### Contents of a snapshot

-Snapshots are stored on a peer in a snapshot folder that is further organized by channel name and the block number when the snapshot was taken: `{snapshotsFolder}/completed/{channelName}/{lastBlockNumberInSnapshot}`.
-Once the peer generates a snapshot in this folder, the peer does not use that folder for any purpose and it is safe to compress and transfer the snapshot using external tools, and to delete it when no longer needed.
+Once the peer generates a snapshot to the `{ledger.snapshots.rootDir}/completed/{channelName}/{lastBlockNumberInSnapshot}` directory, the peer does not use that directory for any purpose and it is safe to compress and transfer the snapshot using external tools, and to delete it when no longer needed.

-As mentioned above, the snapshot contains a folder with files for the different data items listed below:
+As mentioned above, the completed snapshot directory contains files for the different data items listed below:

 * **Public state**
   * This includes the latest value of all of the keys on the channel.
 For example, the public state would show an asset (a key) and its current owner (the value), but not any of its historical owners.